First measurements of high frequency cross-spectra from a pair of large Michelson interferometers: Abstract

 \section{Abstract}

-Measurements are reported of high frequency cross-spectra of signals from the Fermilab Holometer, a pair of co-located 39~m, high power Michelson interferometers.
-The instrument obtains differential position sensitivity to cross-correlated signals far exceeding any previous measurement in a broad frequency band extending to the 3.8~MHz inverse light crossing time of the apparatus.
-A model of universal exotic spatial shear correlations that matches the Planck scale holographic information bound of space-time position states is excluded to $4.6\sigma$ significance.
+Measurements are reported of the cross-correlation of spectra of differential position signals from the Fermilab Holometer, a pair of co-located 39~m long, high power Michelson interferometers with flat, broadband frequency response in the MHz range.
+The instrument obtains sensitivity to high frequency correlated signals far exceeding any previous measurement in a broad frequency band extending beyond the 3.8~MHz inverse light crossing time of the apparatus.
+The dominant but uncorrelated shot noise is averaged down over $2\times 10^8$ independent spectral measurements with 381~Hz frequency resolution to obtain $2.1\times 10^{-20} \ \mathrm{m}/\sqrt{\mathrm{Hz}}$ sensitivity to stationary signals.
+For signal bandwidths $\Delta f > 11$~kHz, the sensitivity to strain $h$ or shear power spectral density of classical or exotic origin surpasses a milestone $PSD_{\delta h} < t_p$ where $t_p= 5.39\times 10^{-44}/\mathrm{Hz}$ is the Planck time.

-Considerations of semiclassical black hole theory suggest that quantum effects invalidate the classical gravitational theory of time and space at the Planck length, $l_P\equiv \sqrt{\hbar G/c^3}$ and that quantum states on all scales have a holographic bound on maximum information content given by areas of bounding surfaces measured in Planck units\cite{rovelli2004quantum,Jacobson1995,CohenKaplanNelson1999,Padmanabhan:2013nxa}.
-Effects of this limited information capacity could appear as observable exotic correlations in space-time measurements -- macroscopically coherent, nonlocally correlated displacement noise in the measured positions of neighboring massive bodies.
-This letter reports a test of a particular model of this correlated holographic noise (cHN).

-In general, exotic spacetime correlations, if they exist at all, need not behave like gravitational waves, or any perturbation of a metric or field amplitude.
-While no well-established quantum theory of macroscopic space predicts the exact form of these correlations, their properties are nevertheless constrained by causal structure and by the holographic information bound~\cite{Hogan2012,Hogan:2015kva,kwon2014,Hogan:2015sra}.
-These considerations imply an irreducible transverse displacement variance $\langle x_\perp^2\rangle \approx Rl_p/\sqrt{4\pi}$ corresponding to diffraction of Planckian waves over a spatial scale $R$.
-This intrinsic noise is expected to have a nonlocal and transverse spatial structure -- coherent shear or rotation simultaneously observable by co-located devices separated by distances smaller than the causal scale $R$.

-The Fermilab Holometer utilizes a pair of large Michelson interferometers to search for shear correlations of this magnitude.
-The orthogonal arm configuration gives sensitivity to transverse beam splitter displacement noise which creates apparent changes in the differential arm length (DARM), i.e. $X \equiv L_1-L_2$ where $L_1$, $L_2$ are the lengths of the two arms of a single interferometer.
-The cHN accrues over light travel intervals characterized by $R \approx L_1 \approx L_2 =39.06$~m.
-A particular model of the cHN which saturates the Planck scale holographic information content gives the predicted power spectrum~\cite{Hogan2012,Hogan:2015kva,kwon2014}: